Styri/Recipe-Manager/README.md

     cd recipe-manager
     ```

-2. **Set up environment variables:**
+2. **Set up environmental variables:**

-    - Create an `.env` file in the `server/config` directory and add the necessary environment variables.
+    - Create an `.env` file in the `server/config` directory and add the necessary environmental variables.
     - Example:

     ```